 - Overbite (deep bite)

-- upper front teeth overlap lower front teeth.
-In this type oof malocclusion, front teeth in upper jaw have fallen over front teeth in lower jaw, which is also called deep bite.
+- Upper front teeth overlap lower front teeth.
+In this type of malocclusion, front teeth in the upper jaw have fallen over the front teeth in the lower jaw, which is also called a deep bite.

 Pros and cons of Invisalign clear aligners

-There are some reasons why people choose Invisalign clear aligners over the traditional metal braces.
+There are some reasons why people choose Invisalign clear aligners over traditional metal braces.

 People are opting for Invisalign and these amazing orthodontic pieces have hit the market in both its cosmetic advantage and at the same time a functional treat.
 If you are the right candidate, undergoing your orthodontic will become a pleasing experience with Invisalign.
 We will go over the benefits and limitations of Invisalign in orthodontics: